Adopting a New Culling Strategy to Reduce Johne’s Disease and Improve Economic Sustainability on Dairy Farms

 Introduction:

 Johne’s disease is an infectious disease common within the dairy industry caused by the bacterium Mycobacterium avium subspecies paratuberculosis (MAP).
 Johne’s disease is a significant challenge for both animals and producers as it leads to milk production loss, premature culling, and reduced slaughter values.
 It has been estimated that over 60% of the nation's dairy herds are infected with Johne's disease at some level (Barkema, 2018).
-The economic impacts of Johne's disease within the dairy industry in the United States are estimated to be approximately $200 million annually (Rasmussen, 2021).
+The economic impact of Johne's disease within the dairy industry in the United States is estimated to be approximately $200 million annually (Rasmussen, 2021).
 It can be difficult to truly assess the cost of Johne’s disease on a per cow or herd level basis since the costs of the disease are indirect in the form of lost milk production, poor reproduction, and premature culling from the herd.
 However, a recent study estimated that the per cow revenue loss is $33 USD per year for herds infected with Johne’s disease (Rasmussen, 2021).
 This seems like a relatively small and innocuous number, but these losses equate to roughly 1% of a herd’s total milk revenue per year.
 In an industry that operates on increasingly small margins, the ability to increase farm revenue by even 1% can have a significant impact on a farm’s overall economic sustainability.

 In keeping with the desired outcomes of SARE, this project aims to improve animal health and economic sustainability of our partner farms, which represent a diverse spectrum of dairy production styles, including conventional and organic farms.
 Our proposed outcome would show that culling low producing animals in the early stages of their lactation is both an effective means to control Johne’s disease within a herd, as well as have a positive economic benefit to overall farm profitability.
 We hope to encourage other farms to adopt our management practices surrounding culling, so we also seek to understand how different farmers are motivated to change their behaviors.
 Successful adoption of the new culling strategy by partner farms would suggest our results will be widely applicable to all types of dairy farms.